johnshizhu/ML_from_scratch/README.md

 This Project is built to deliver a education-based practical application of ML approaches, not to be the fastest/most efficient implementation.

+To do:
+Testing
+Decision Trees
+Probabilistic
+SVM
+NN

 This project is currently work in progress